j0nahland/netherdeep/content/Session/Session 1.md

 	- Natsumi remembers the power of Ruidium
 - Vision of Perigree, Sehanine's Deva, Karzepp's mum
 - Jewel of Three Prayers

+things that happened:
+Natsumi won fishing, Tillie won arm wrestle vs Maggie, eating contest a complete wash. rival and party meet each other, Razz introduced.
+Natsumi confessed to Razz immediately.